friemen/reactnet/README.md

 Please note that an agent-based network reference executes propagation and updates asynchronously (on a different thread).
 Therefore changes do not become immediately visible on the thread that triggered an update.
-The benefit is more consistency, as alls propagations and updates are processed sequentially in the order they were enqueued.
+The benefit is more consistency, because all propagations and updates are processed sequentially in the order they were enqueued.
 Another benefit is that the network propagation can deal with cycles in the dependency graph.
 Since links and reactives are